sardell/cui-ng/directives/inline-edit/README.md

 ## Change Log 2/24/2016

-* Inline-edit now takes an option attribute, `save-callback`, to which you can attach a callback function for when the save button gets pressed.
+* Inline-edit now takes an option attribute, `on-save`, to which you can attach a callback function for when the save button gets pressed.